-ES.5.8 Socioeconomic and Growth-Inducing Impacts
+ES.5.2.6 Socioeconomic and Growth-Inducing Impacts

-As discussed in the Recirculated Draft EIR Chapter 7 and the Draft EIR Chapter 8, because the proposed Project and the Alternatives would be industrial facilities, they are not expected to stimulate population growth, remove obstacles to population growth, or necessitate the construction of new community facilities that would lead to additional growth in the surrounding area.
+As discussed in Chapters 7 and 8, because the proposed Project and the Alternatives would be industrial facilities, they are not expected to stimulate population growth, remove obstacles to population growth, or necessitate the construction of new community facilities that would lead to additional growth in the surrounding area.
 In addition, because none of the Alternatives, including the proposed Project, includes the development of new housing or population-generating uses, they would not trigger or cause substantial new residential development in the proposed Project area.

-Construction of the proposed Project and the Reduced Project Alternative would generate approximately 1,500 primary and secondary jobs in the regional economy, with an aggregate annual payroll of approximately \$65 million and annual tax revenues of \$11 million.
-Operation of the proposed Project would generate up to 1,096 primary and secondary jobs at full capacity, with an annual aggregate payroll of up to \$80 million and tax revenues of up to \$15 million.
+Construction of the proposed Project and the Reduced Project Alternative would generate approximately 1,500 primary and secondary jobs in the regional economy, with an aggregate annual payroll of approximately \$39 million and annual tax revenues of \$11 million.
+Operation of the proposed Project would generate up to 1,096 primary and secondary jobs at full capacity, with an annual aggregate payroll of \$80 million and tax revenues of \$15 million.
 Operation of the Reduced Project Alternative would generate approximately 40 percent fewer jobs and proportionately less revenue than the proposed Project.
-Although the proposed Project and the Reduced Project Alternative would result in some business displacement, even if these businesses are unable to relocate, their loss is not likely to translate into a permanent loss of jobs in the region.
-The nature of the jobs at such businesses is driven by port trade that would continue in the region and such jobs would be needed at other companies in the region.
-Therefore, any job or business loss that would occur if these businesses could not find relocation sites would be made up through increased from other businesses., Furthermore, those displacements are not expected to lead to urban blight because the displacements would be minimal in the broader context of the surrounding community.
+Although the proposed Project and the Reduced Project Alternative would result in some business displacement, those displacements are not expected to lead to urban blight because the displacements would be minimal in the broader context of the surrounding community.
 Likewise, the significant aesthetic, air quality, and noise impacts would not be expected to lead to blight because they would occur in an industrial context that already experiences similar impacts.